 What can I do if my content file is locked on Steam?

 1. Reset Winsock

-Sometimes in order to fix Content file locked Steam error you just need to reset Winsock.
+Sometimes to fix the Content file locked Steam error you just need to reset Winsock.
 To do this, follow the command below.

 2. Change Steam and game files location

-- Click Downloads and select Steam Library Folders.
+- Click on the Steam Library Folders button.

-- Select Add Library folder and select the new location for Steam.
+- Select the Add button, then choose the new location for Steam.

 - Close the Steam Client.